 \subsection{S III.C Numerical results}

 In this Section, we supplement the results in the main text and visualize the conductance (\ref{app-S3-A-3-G-def}) for a few types of the gap that were not shown there.
-We use the combined s+d real gap $\Delta(\varphi)=\Delta_s+\Delta_d \cos{(2\varphi)}$ as a representative example.
+We assume a circular Fermi surface parameterized by the angle $\varphi$ and use the combined $s+d$ real gap $\Delta(\varphi)=\Delta_s+\Delta_d \cos{(2\varphi)}$ as a representative example.
 Depending on the relation between $\Delta_s$ and $\Delta_d$, this gap (i) belongs to a trivial representation at $\Delta_d=0$, (ii) belongs to a nontrivial representation and is nodal at $\Delta_s=0$, (iii) breaks the point symmetry and is nodal at $\Delta_s<\Delta_d$, (iv) breaks the point symmetry and is nodeless at $\Delta_s>\Delta_d$.
 In addition, we consider an example of a TRS-broken gap.
-In our numerical calculations, we assume an isotropic electron dispersion relation and $u(\varphi)=1$.
+In our numerical calculations, we set $u_{\mathbf{k}}(\mathbf{r}_0)=1$.

-For the gap with a broken point symmetry, $\Delta(\varphi)=\Delta_s+\Delta_d\cos{(2\varphi)}$ with $\Delta_s\neq 0$ and $\Delta_d\neq 0$, the nodal gap is realized for $|\Delta_s|<|\Delta_d|$ and is shown in Fig.~\ref{fig:app-S3-C-Delta0=0.45}{\bf a}.
+For the gap with a broken point symmetry, $\Delta(\varphi)=\Delta_s+\Delta_d\cos{(2\varphi)}$ with $\Delta_s\neq 0$ and $\Delta_d\neq 0$, the nodal gap is realized for $|\Delta_s|<|\Delta_d|$ and is shown in Fig.~\ref{fig:app-S3-C-Delta0=0.45}(a).
 The behavior of the conductance at $V\to0$ and $s_0=0$ is described by Eq.~(\ref{app-S3-G-fin}).
 In this case, $G(0)\neq 0$ even if ${\bf r}_0$ is a high-symmetry point; the sign of the slope changes from negative to positive with the tunneling strength.
 In addition, since there are two types of gap maxima, {\sl i.e.}, at $|\Delta_s+\Delta_d|$ and $|\Delta_s-\Delta_d|$, we observe two non-analytical features in the conductance.
-While these features are sharp peaks at weak tunneling $s_0\to1$, they might transform into discontinuities for a strong tunneling $s_0=0$; {\sl cf.} red and blue lines in Fig.~\ref{fig:app-S3-C-Delta0=0.45}{\bf a}.
+While these features are sharp peaks at weak tunneling $s_0\to1$, they might transform into discontinuities for a strong tunneling $s_0=0$; {\sl cf.} red and blue lines in Fig.~\ref{fig:app-S3-C-Delta0=0.45}(a).